Seed funding

 Pre-seed vs. seed vs. Series A

-Pre-seed and seed fundraising are often conflated, but there are some key differences between the two types of financing.
+Pre-seed and seed fundraising are often conflated, but there are some key differences between the two types of funding.
 In the chart below, we break down pre-seed vs. seed vs. Series A funding.

 Round